 This means that PTSD cannot be diagnosed in the first month following the trauma.
 There are several self-report measures of post-traumatic stress symptoms.
 They can provide worthwhile information regarding post-traumatic anxiety and its severity.
 Some people have post-traumatic symptoms and yet do not meet the full criteria associated with the disorder.

 In recent years as society has become more sensitive to the impact of trauma.
-Health professionals have become better in treating the psychological disorders that come out of trauma while losing sight of the more prevalent phenomenon or resilience.
+Health professionals have become better at treating the psychological disorders that come out of trauma while losing sight of the more prevalent phenomenon of resilience.

 There are three different ways to look at trauma and the responses to trauma.
 They include the following:

 - Behavioral Theories.
-According to these theories, trauma responses are learned by observing the behaviors of others and then reinforcing those behaviors in the individual.
-The patient may be rewarded with sympathy, attention or care in response to a certain reaction to trauma.
+According to these theories, trauma responses are learned by observing others' behaviors and then reinforcing those behaviors in the individual.
+The patient may be rewarded with sympathy, attention, or care in response to a certain reaction to trauma.
 These types of responses can become deeply ingrained and rarely deliberate.
-In using this theory, the treatment involves gradually re-exposing the patient to the feared stimulus while managing fear and anxiety.
+Using this theory, the treatment involves gradually re-exposing the patient to the feared stimulus while managing fear and anxiety.
 Over time, the trauma survivor can tolerate the feared stimulus.